Last updated on March 22, 2021

 Disclosure: This page contains affiliate links.
 If you click through and purchase an item, we may earn a commission.
 See our terms of service for details.

-Trading commissions have long been a reliable source of revenue for established financial institutions from Fidelity Investments to Charles Schwab to TD Ameritrade.
-Discount and online brokerages had charged lower fees, but investors still had to pay to trade.
+Commissions on investment trades have long been a reliable source of revenue for many financial institutions, such as Fidelity Investments, Charles Schwab, and TD Ameritrade.
+Discount and online brokerages sought to offer lower fees, but investors still had to pay to trade.
 In 2013, Robinhood launched a commission-free investment app to disrupt the US financial sector.

-Robinhood provides access to stocks, funds, options, cash management, and cryptos.
-Its Gold plan has professional research reports, margin trading, level II market data, and other premium benefits.
-It offers web and mobile apps for Apple and Android users.
+Robinhood provides access to stocks, funds, options, gold, cryptos, and cash management services.
+Its premium plan offers professional research reports, margin trading, level II market data, and other benefits.
+Robinhood has web and mobile apps for Apple and Android users.

 Robin Hood, a fictional character, is a heroic outlaw who steals from the rich to give to the poor.
 His goal of redistributing wealth to improve the lives of the “99 percent” is what Robinhood seeks to do as well.
 It aims to “provide everyone with access to the financial markets, not just the wealthy.”

 - Founded by Vladimir Tenev and Baiju Bhatt

 - Headquarters: Menlo Park, CA

 - Robinhood Snacks is a “3-minute newsletter with fresh takes on the financial news you need to start your day.”